DotprodAI/unoserver-docker/README.md

 # Unoserver Docker Image

 Docker image for unoserver.
-This image is designed to be used a server as a second container accompanying another Python contain which connects to it using [UnoClient](https://github.com/unoconv/unoserver/blob/master/src/unoserver/client.py).
+This image is designed to be used as a server and consummed by a [Python client](https://github.com/unoconv/unoserver/blob/master/src/unoserver/client.py).

 ## The environment